 Don’t let hackers ruin your experience with home surveillance systems.
 There are ways to keep them out, starting with strong passwords.

 1. Lock down your cameras

 Whether you’re setting up your camera for the first time or you’re changing your password to make it more secure, be sure to stay away from simplistic words or phrases.

-Using your name and birth year isn’t recommended, neither is using your pet’s name, the street you grew up on or anything hackers might be able to guess or find in a data breach.
+Using your name and birth year isn’t recommended.
+Neither is using your pet’s name, the street you grew up on, or anything hackers might be able to guess or find in a data breach.
 If you need help, tap or click here to see how you can avoid common mistakes people often make with passwords.

 If offered, always set up two-factor authentication.
 If you think you’re safe because your system is popular, think again.
 Ring experienced a huge breach, resulting in thousands of leaked passwords.
 Tap or click here to see what happened in the Ring breach.

 Perhaps due to the breach, Ring announced it is making 2FA mandatory.
 Tap or click to see what Ring has to say about it.
 But Ring isn’t the only one making the change.
-Google announced 2FA will be available for Nest accounts.
+Google announced 2FA would be available for Nest accounts.
 Tap or click here for a crash course in 2FA.